docker/docs/datacenter/ucp/2.0/guides/installation/system-requirements.md

 ---
+description: Learn about the system requirements for installing Docker Universal Control Plane.
+keywords: docker, ucp, architecture, requirements
 title: UCP System requirements
-description: Learn about the system requirements for installing Docker Universal Control Plane.
-keywords:
-- docker, ucp, architecture, requirements
 ---

 Docker Universal Control Plane can be installed on-premises or on the cloud.